Cellulose acetate: Confusion with cellulose triacetate

-Cellulose acetate and cellulose triacetate are mistakenly referred to as the same fiber; although they are similar, their chemical identities differ.
+Cellulose diacetate and cellulose triacetate are mistakenly referred to as the same fiber; although they are similar, their chemical identities differ.
 Triacetate is known as a generic description or primary acetate containing no hydroxyl group.
 Acetate fiber is known as modified or secondary acetate having two or more hydroxyl groups.
 Triacetate fibers, although no longer produced in the United States, contain a higher ratio of acetate-to-cellulose than do acetate fibers.

 Film

 Cellulose acetate film, made from cellulose diacetate and later cellulose triacetate, was introduced in 1934 as a replacement for the cellulose nitrate film stock that had previously been standard.
 When exposed to heat or moisture, acids in the film base begin to deteriorate to an unusable state, releasing acetic acid with a characteristic vinegary smell, causing the process to be known as "vinegar syndrome".
 Acetate film stock is still used in some applications, such as camera negative for motion pictures.
 Since the 1980s, polyester film stock (sometimes referred to under Kodak's trade name "ESTAR Base") has become more commonplace, particularly for archival applications.
 Acetate film was also used as the base for magnetic tape, prior to the advent of polyester film.